 The SMARTHERM pursues 2 specific objectives which are generally opposite in matter of indoor temperature control:

 In cold temp, many complex phenomena combine to contribute to the heat loss of the house.
 By the same token, these phenomena make it difficult for any heating system to reach and maintain a given degree of heat inside the house.
 The most contributing factors that we can think of are:

 The SMARTHERM is an “auto-adaptive“system which, thanks to its various sensors and to the artificial intelligence at the heart of the design of its software, strives to take into account all the major climatic and environmental factors that affect the thermal effort required to reach and maintain the level of comfort expected inside a house at cold temperatures, and this at the most economical way.

-In its basic version, it comes with an indoor temperature sensor and an outdoor temperature sensor.
+In its most advanced version, it comes also with a wind sensor (anemometer) and a sunlight sensor.

 The SMARTHERM is made up of 4 basic elements: